romus204/romus204/README.md

 - I love exploring new technologies and tools.
 - I'm constantly improving my skills in cybersecurity.
 - In my free time, I work on personal projects involving microcontrollers, nvim plugins and other.

-## ⛳️ My 2025 goals
-- Make at least 1 commit every day, even if it's the smallest one.

 ---